On This Page:

 - What are the potential benefits and risks of each of my treatment options?

-- Please explain the medications being prescribed for me.
+- Explain the medications being prescribed for me.
 What does each one do?

 - What type of blood tests, scans or other tests will I need during my treatment?
 How often?